Schlomoh/cookieConsent/README.md

 ## Usage

-You can either use the Banner right out of the box without setting any properties or completely customize either one of the consent components in your own taste.
+You can either use the components right out of the box without setting any properties or completely customize either one of the consent components in your own taste.

 <br>